uchicago-webservices/uac-2017-alexa-engage/README.md

 Log in at https://developer.amazon.com.
 Go to the Alexa section, Alexa Skills.
 Set up a new skill.
 For Service Endpoint Type, choose HTTPS and North America, and paste in the Zappa URL.

+If you have trouble deploying again (maybe you get an ImportError), trying using venv.zip instead of the venv directory you created with the above instructions.

 ## Add a tester of your skill with these instructions. ##

 https://developer.amazon.com/blogs/post/Tx2EN8P2AHAHO6Y/How-to-Add-Beta-Testers-to-Your-Skills-Before-You-Publish